He was called

 Agin

-This is a poem about the inhumanity of , the challenge of , and unrepentant even behind bars.
-Mischievous young spirits may get called into the principal's office during their school years.
-Civilly disobedient mature souls may get called into the warden's office during sentences when mere cells cannot hold the full of its inmates.
-Abolish Prisons POLITICAL BUTTONThis poem harkens the that even the best cell — the proverbial warden's office — in a luxurious segregating it so-called criminal element is still a cell imprisoning all of us from our full .
-As the great Eugene Debs noted, “While there is a lower class, I am in it, while there is a criminal element, I am of it, and while there is a in , I am not free.”
-The cruel and sophisticated rationalizations for imprisoning others is incomprehensible to the apprehension of full — “rhyming with orange.”
-The latter part of this poem poses the of what a free human should do when put in a cage.
-The question is not what am I doing in here?, but what are you doing out there? [prisoner] POLITICAL BUTTONThe fully free human being confronted with their humanity being held hostage can be likened to the classic paradox of an unstoppable force meeting an immovable object.
-There are large forces at when the prison-industrial complex and the school-to-prison pipeline are met by humans with a firm grasp of humanity.
-In deed, this will illicit much .
+This is a poem about the inhumanity of prison, the challenge of civil disobedience, and unrepentant freedom even behind bars.
+Mischievous young spirits may get called into the principal’s office during their school years.
+Civilly disobedient mature souls may get called into the warden’s office during prison sentences when mere cells cannot hold the full humanity of its inmates.
+This poem harkens the reality that even the best cell — the proverbial warden’s office — in a luxurious society segregating it so-called criminal element is still a cell imprisoning all of us from our full humanity.
+As the great Eugene Debs noted, “While there is a lower class, I am in it, while there is a criminal element, I am of it, and while there is a soul in prison, I am not free.”
+The cruel reality and sophisticated rationalizations for imprisoning others is incomprehensible to the apprehension of full humanity — “rhyming with orange.”
+The latter part of this poem poses the conundrum of what a free human should do when put in a cage.
+The fully free human being confronted with their humanity being held hostage can be likened to the classic paradox of an unstoppable force meeting an immovable object.
+There are large forces at work when the prison-industrial complex and the school-to-prison pipeline are met by humans with a firm grasp of humanity.
+In deed, this will illicit much civil disobedience.
 May prisons be abolished and humanity set free.